 Now more than ever, businesses are focusing on creating delightful mobile website experiences.

-To help inspire any mobile website design changes you'll be making, here's a list of 18 companies who really nailed their mobile web experience.
+To help inspire any mobile website design changes you'll be making, here's a list of 21 companies who really nailed their mobile web experience.

+Scroll down and you'll see large buttons that make it easy for users to quickly select which type of product they're interested in.
 Once users click through to one of those options, they're greeted with large photos showcasing what Shutterfly is capable of for easy browsing.

 2. Google Maps

 Everyone has their favorite map or directions application.
 Mine is Google Maps, which I use whether I'm walking, driving, biking, or taking public transportation.
-What's special about their mobile website is that it's virtually indistinguishable from their downloadable mobile app.
+What's special about its mobile website is that it's virtually indistinguishable from their downloadable mobile app.

-The screenshots below are taken of their mobile website, but if you're familiar at all with the app, you'll notice they look exactly the same.
+These screenshots below are taken of their mobile website, but if you're familiar at all with the app, you'll notice they look exactly the same.
 Not only is the appearance identical, but the mobile website has the speed and functionality of the app.

 Etsy is an ecommerce website where people can buy and sell vintage or handmade items.
 Most buyers who visit Etsy's website are there to do one of two things: Either they're searching for a specific item, or they're browsing items in categories that interest them.